DGNNFlow: A Streaming Dataflow Architecture for Real-Time Edge-based Dynamic GNN Inference in HL-LHC Trigger Systems: Proposed Hardware Architecture - DGNNFlow

-We propose a novel streaming dataflow architecture, DGNNFlow, which extends FlowGNN \cite{FlowGNN} framework to enable real-time edge-based dynamic GNN inference applications (edge embeddings dynamically change based on neighbor node embeddings).
-DGNNFlow resolves FlowGNN's limitation in inference with only static graph topologies and lack of support for runtime edge embedding computation.
+We propose a novel streaming dataflow hardware architecture DGNNFlow, which extends FlowGNN \cite{FlowGNN} to enable real-time edge-based dynamic GNN inference applications (where edge embeddings can dynamically change based on neighbor node embeddings).
+DGNNFlow resolves FlowGNN's limitation in inference with only static graph topologies and lack of support for dynamic edge embedding computation.

-\subsubsection{Overall dataflow execution}
+\subsection{Overall Dataflow Execution}

 Our proposed architecture is illustrated in Fig.~\ref{fig:dataflow}.
-Dataflow for each GNN layer starts from Input Node Embedding (NE) buffer, which is partitioned into $P_{edge}$ banks and can be read by $P_{edge}$ enhanced MP Units in parallel to retrieve their assigned source node embeddings $x_{u}$.
-Node Embedding Broadcast stores copy of node embeddings from Input NE buffer in intermediate NE buffer and broadcasts the node embeddings over streaming FIFOs to all MP Units.
-Each MP Unit then filters target node embeddings $x_{u}$ with matching edges $(u, v)$, computes and sends edge embeddings through MP-to-NT adapter over streaming FIFOs to the corresponding NT Units.
-Each NT Unit uses edge embeddings received and copy of Input NE buffer to compute the resulting node embeddings of the current GNN layer. $P_{node}$ MP Units simultaneously write the resulting node embeddings to $P_{node}$ banks among total $P_{edge}$ banks of Output NE buffer at a time.
-After write completion for entire Output NE buffer, Input and Output NE buffers are swapped for the subsequent GNN layer.
+Dataflow for each GNN layer starts from BRAM-based Input Node Embedding (NE) buffer, which is partitioned into $P_{edge}$ banks and can be read by $P_{edge}$ Enhanced MP Units in parallel to receive source node embeddings.
+Node Embedding Broadcast stores copy of node embeddings from Input NE buffer in BRAM-based Intermediate NE buffer and broadcasts target node embeddings via streaming FIFOs to all Enhanced MP Units.
+Each Enhanced MP Unit selectively captures target node embeddings, computes edge embeddings and sends messages via streaming FIFOs to MP-to-NT adapter, which aggregates messages and sends to the corresponding NT Units via streaming FIFOs.
+Each NT Unit uses messages received and copy of Input NE buffer to compute the resulting node embeddings of the current GNN layer. $P_{node}$ MP Units simultaneously write the resulting node embeddings to $P_{node}$ banks among total $P_{edge}$ banks of BRAM-based Output NE buffer at a time.
+After write completion for Output NE buffer, Input and Output NE buffers are swapped for the subsequent GNN layer.

-The next three sections explain functionalities we introduce in DGNNFlow as extension of FlowGNN: Enhanced MP Units, Node Embedding Broadcast, and input dynamic graph construction auxiliary setup.
-These functionalities enable the complete support of real-time edge-based dynamic GNN inference with on-the-fly edge embedding computations directly on FPGA.
+The subsequent three sections explain the novel functionalities we introduce in DGNNFlow: Enhanced MP Units, Node Embedding Broadcast, and Input Dynamic Graph Construction.
+These functionalities enable complete support of real-time edge-based dynamic GNN inference with dynamic edge embedding computations directly on FPGA.